cardano-scaling/website/monthly/2024-10-monthly.md

 ### SnapshotConfirmed has the full Tx

-The `SnapshotConfirmed` event now has the full transaction information; so this makes it much easier to build an app that watches for confirmed transactions and responds appropriately.
+The `SnapshotConfirmed` event now has the full transaction information, which makes it much easier to build an app that watches for confirmed transactions and responds appropriately.
 For example, here is the change required in [Hydraw](http://hydraw.hydra.family/):